Families are invited to learn about amphibians and search for newts, salamanders and frogs. Bring a flashlight and wear closed toe shoes.

 Teens will share their experiences protesting gun violence and activism with ULead and the Athens Anti-Discrimination Movement.

 Celebrate the work of BFA students graduating in various studio art majors.

-A beginner Hustle lesson will be held at 7 p.m. followed by social dancing.
+A beginner Foxtrot lesson will be held at 7 p.m. followed by social dancing.
 No partner or experience necessary.